sudeepraovm/Largescale-Multilingual-Transliteration/README.md

 # Largescale-Multilingual-Transliteration

-Implementation of attention based model for mutilingual transliteration task.
-The implementation is adapted from the Seq2seq package in TensorFlow.
+This is an implementation of a system to transliterate text from one language to a different language with a high accuracy.
+This was realized using an attention based model, which was adapted from the Seq2seq package in TensorFlow.
+The model was trained using a self-created Dataset by scraping over two million proper nouns from Wikidata in 40 different languages.
-The model was trained using a self-created Dataset by scraping over two millon proper nouns from Wikidata in 40 different languages.
+NOTE: This is a research project that I am working on as a part of Prof. Mitesh Khapra’s research group.
+We are currently trying to improve the accuracy of transliteration for difficult languages like Chinese, Korean, Russian etc. We are also trying to create a unified model that can transliterate text from one language to multiple languages at a time.